DUAL MA/JD PROGRAM

 Dual Masters and Doctor of Laws Degree Program

-This program includes two and one-half years at Newark studying Law and one and one-half years at CHAPS on the New Brunswick Campus studying Cultural Heritage Preservation.
+This program includes two and one-half years at the Newark Campus studying Law and one and one-half years at the New Brunswick Campus studying Cultural Heritage and Preservation Studies.
 Students who take advantage of summer offerings in both fields could reasonably finish the dual program in less time.

 The Law School Admission Test (LSAT) will be accepted in place of the Graduate Record Exam (GRE).